Jubatian/rrpge-spec/specs/kcall.rst

 For more on the behavior and handling of input devices, see "inputdev.rst".

-0x0412: Get digital input descriptor
+0x12: Get digital input descriptor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_inp_getdidesc
 - Cycles: 2400
 - Host:   Required.
 - N/S:    May always return 0 indicating the input does not exist.
-- Param1: Device to query (only low 4 bits used).
+- Param0: Device to query (only low 4 bits used).
-- Param2: Input group to query.
+- Param1: Input group to query.
-- Param3: Input to query within the group (only low 4 bits used).
+- Param2: Input to query within the group (only low 4 bits used).
-- Param4: Target offset in CPU Data memory to load the description into.
-- Param5: Size limit for the description in words.
-- Ret.X3: 0 if the input does not exist, 1 otherwise.

-Returns a description for the given input point of the given device, or the information that the input is not available.
-This function may assist users using their physical controllers within the application by providing information by which they may identify the appropriate controls on their hardware.

-An UTF-8 description text is loaded into the target if the input exists (it may not terminate properly if truncated by size limit).
-Otherwise the target is not altered.

-See "inputdev.rst" for more information.

-0x0413: Get analog input descriptor
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: kc_inp_getaidesc
-- Cycles: 2400
-- Host:   Required.
-- N/S:    May always return 0 indicating the input does not exist.
-- Param1: Device to query (only low 4 bits used).
-- Param2: Analog input to query.
 - Param3: Target offset in CPU Data memory to load the description into.
 - Param4: Size limit for the description in words.
 - Ret.X3: 0 if the input does not exist, 1 otherwise.